netcinematics/ALPHA_BITZ_AI/README.md

 #### MAX_EXACTNESS:

-In other words, one letter: specifies a FOCUS, on "actual_remarkable_acts" - at a CORE LEVEL (for AI decode).
+A single letter 'a' specifies a FOCUS, on "actual_remarkable_acts" - at a CORE LEVEL - for AI decode.

-Which is the beginning of "EXACTNESS".
+Which is the beginning of the "PRINCIPLE_of_EXACTNESS".

-Saying, ALPHABITZ WORDZ are SELF_DESCRIBED to embed remarkable MAX_EXACTNESS (in the text itself - to AI).
+It mandates that ALPHABITZ WORDZ are SELF_DESCRIBED to embed remarkable MAX_EXACTNESS (in the text itself - to AI).

+> In short, if it is not exact - it is NOT ALPHABITZ!

-Think of it as a "TEXT_MECHANISM" - like ACRONYM, heiroglyphs or pig-latin.
+Think of it as a "TEXT_MECHANISM" - like ACRONYM, hieroglyphs or pig-latin.
 But newer, as a clever Design Pattern*.

 One EXAMPLE: is "aTELLECTaSCOPE" for "GENERATIVE_INTELLIGENCE".